-It is one of the most common of all sights in spring and summer across most of the U.S.: the familiar American robin (Turdus migratorius) bobbing across a grass lawn or garden, cocking its head and pausing frequently, then pulling a long earthworm right out of the soil.
+It is one of the most common of all sights in spring and summer across most of the United States: the familiar American robin (Turdus migratorius) bobbing across a grass lawn or garden, cocking its head and pausing frequently, then pulling a long earthworm right out of the soil.
 While robins also devour beetles, caterpillars, fruits, and berries, it is the sight of that robin tugging at a worm that is iconic.

 The Biology of the American Robin

 Worms are the ideal food for omnivorous birds such as robins and other thrushes.
 While birds will eat just about any type of worm they can catch, earthworms and insect larvae are the most common food for young robins.
 An American robin, in fact, may eat up to 14 feet of earthworms in a single day, and worms make up about 15 percent of its diet.

 How Robins Locate Worms